code2blog/tool-iib/README.md

 ReadIIBFiles_APP
 	rf-1 : create a file explorer tool in iib, that can list folder contents and export directories as zip files

+DemoMappingNode_IS
+	dmn-1 : demo the creation of soap integration service and how to use automapping feature of iib

 </pre>